- 1Health and Physical Education Overview

 - use of Cherry Park, Victoria Park, Iron Horse Trail, Waterloo Park

-- Don McLaren Arena beside the school utilized for broomball, ice skating & hockey (seniors only)
+- Don McLaren Arena beside the school utilized for broomball, ice skating & hockey

 - easy access to many facilities that create excellent opportunities for our students’ physical education needs: Waterloo Recreational Centre, Breithaupt Community Centre, the Family Fitness Club, the K-W Badminton Club, the K-W Granite Club, Westmount Golf and Country Club, Kitchener City Hall, Billiards Halls, Bowling Alleys